 The transition from LEFTCLUSTER to DOWN is the signal used by the various cluster services to start recovery actions.
-In the two-node cluster configuration in Figure 2, the first elimination method could be to panic the node through the cluster console.
-If this were to fail, the next method might be to use a method to turn off the power to the node.
 Note that different systems will support different shutdown methods.
 For example, the cluster console is available for Solaris, but is not available for Linux.